Christian-amakah/zerotrustlab/01-web-security/xss-cross-site-scripting.md

 # How/ways to Prevent
 To prevent XSS vulnerabilities:

-- Validate and sanitize all user input
+- Validate and sanitize all user inputs
 - Encode output before rendering in the browser
 - Use Content Security Policy (CSP)
 - Avoid directly inserting user input into HTML/JavaScript